Abbast/Heart-Failure-Prediction/README.md

 ## The Data ##
 The data originates from: https://www.kaggle.com/andrewmvd/heart-failure-clinical-data.
 The data was collected at the Faisalabad Institute of Cardiology and Allied Hospital from April to December 2015.

+### Description of the Features

+### Demographic Information
+As the dataset pertains to heart failure, it contains demographic features that we can examine further to obtain a better understanding of the data.
+The features of interest include the following:

+- Age
+- Sex
+- Anaemia
+- Diabetes
+- High Blood Pressure
+- Smoking

+To gain a better grasp on features, we used plotted either histograms or pie charts, depending on whether the variable was continuous or discretized.

 ## Methods ##
 As the target variable is discrete (binary), we built the following classification models prior to model selection and hyperparameter tuning
 - K Nearest Neighbors (KNN)